An ex-Army Ranger once told me:

 I feel less like a general and more like a lower-ranking soldier, but his statement resonates with me.
 It’s true: I feel like a highly-trained commando who did a few tours, got wounded in combat, and is now recovering back at home.
 All those fighting skills we learned, what use are they in civilian life?
 And once we got used to the risk, the adventure, the excitement, the danger, the importance, the effectiveness, the sense of purpose, the camaraderie, the heroism, the misery, the victory, even the death…life in peacetime seems flat, dull, monotonous, monochromatic.
 We have a sense that it shouldn’t, but it does.

 War is about fighting a threat to life.
-As such, it is just as integral to the way this cosmos functions as life itself is.
+As such, it is just as integral to the way this cosmos functions as peacetime is.
 Life implies war because there are many forms of life competing for resources.
 Life grows indiscriminately, slowing down only when it encounters obstacles.
 It responds to adversity with flight-fight-or-freeze.
 It may deal with obstacles by shifting (moving its growth to another location), fighting (intensifying its energies until the obstacle is overcome), or waning and dying (investing its energies elsewhere).

 Although in many ways I was conditioned to respond to threats by fleeing or freezing, the warrior spirit is still alive in me.
 I know because I feel it burning.
 I want to fight.
 I want to fight for freedom.
 I want to invest my greatest abilities and lay down my life for Life itself.
 I want to join the fray, enter the ring, get called up.
 I want to be where the action is, on the front line, behind enemy lines, wherever the risk and danger is.